-If you notice yourself asking that question more than once a week or so, you're suffering from the single biggest issue every direct seller faces: succumbing to the dreaded time drainers in your life and business.
-The worst thing about time drainers is that they steal your time from right under your nose and you never even realize it until it's too late.
+If you notice yourself asking that question more than once a week or so, you’re suffering from the single biggest issue every direct seller faces: succumbing to the dreaded time drainers in your life and business.
+Especially with summer upon us and the changes in your daily routine that come along with it, it’s worth addressing.
+The worst thing about time drainers is that they steal your time from right under your nose and you never even realize it until it’s too late.

 Identifying the worst culprits in the time drain gang of thieves can help you to nail them before they strike.
 So, how do you define a time drainer?
 It’s anything that steals your focus during the day.
 It can be as simple as the view out your office window and as invasive as your children fighting in the next room.
 The two worst, in my personal experience and my years of working on time management with my clients?
 E-mail and social media.

 I recommend that you take some time and identify what your time drainers are and then take action to begin to imprison them so you can be more productive.
 Here are some actions I’ve taken in the past that have made a huge difference for me: